PalakRajput/java-concepts/src/main/com/concept/designpatterns/structural/Theory.md

 Let the object share memory.
 String pool implementation in java is an example of flyweight pattern.
-This pattern suggests to store the intrinsic state(constant) into a separate object and extrinsic state(changeable) into a separate object
+This pattern suggests to store the intrinsic state(constant) into a separate object and extrinsic state(changeable) into a separate object.
+The intrinsic state should be initialized using constructor, and it should be immutable.
+Saves RAM by sharing state between multiple objects.
+JVM Usages:
+java.lang.Integer#valueOf(int) (also Boolean, Byte, Character, Short, Long and BigDecimal)